 In 2002 it was decided to add a boat cover and awning arm to the business and today with a team of 10 people the cover department create the finest and often the most innovative covers available worldwide.

 In 2014 Dolphin opened a sales office in Hamble on the South Coast, covering marinas from Brighton to Poole.
 Paul Austin heads up this operation, he has over 20 years sail making experience and certainly keeps busy as the business continues to grow in the South.

 In 2016 Dolphin expanded its operation and opened a sail loft and service centre in Palma de Majorca.
 This loft currently maintains a service provision looking after the growing overseas and superyacht markets, as well as ensuring we maintain support of our long standing relationship Oyster Yachts.

-Back to the UK, Gareth Heel now head up the loft at West Mersea and the sail business goes from strength to strength.
+Back to the UK, Gareth Heel now heads up the loft at West Mersea and the sail business goes from strength to strength.
 The size of sails and number of orders continue to grow including producing many superyacht sails which now grace the world’s oceans.

 59 years on from where it began, Dolphin have become one of the largest sail and cover making companies in the UK.
 We are always developing and one exciting area to watch out for is our Tensile Awning department.
 With company boss Matthew Vincent helping to develop this area further, the purchase of the ‘Form Finding’ software that was used to produce the Millennium Dome structure and exciting projects coming our way, this area of the company will be sure to impress.
 Dolphin plan to grow this ‘sails on land’ concept with the manufacture of unique and innovative shade and rain proof tensile structures.
 Watch this space!